-People who are entrusted to safeguard an organization data pool end up being the loopholes that hackers exploit.
-Instead of focusing too much on firewalls, the modern hackers have evolved such that they will create malicious proxies that will log onto your databases looking like authorized entities.
-It’s advisable that your database is monitored and scanned to forestall data breach and loss.
+People who are entrusted to safeguard an organization’s data pool end up being the loopholes that hackers exploit.
+Instead of focusing too much on firewalls, modern hackers have evolved such that they will create malicious proxies that will log onto your databases looking like authorized entities.
+It’s advisable that your database is monitored and scanned to forestall data breaches and loss.
 Investing in access control measures to prevent malicious attacks from insiders is recommended.

 Ways to Improve Database Security

 In a well-established business, there can be multiple databases that host various categories of data.
 It’s not easy to implement strict protection layers on each.
 However, you need to consider protecting the most critical data as a priority.
 You can demarcate different security layers and designate data according to its sensitive nature.
 You can identify fields within a database according to hierarchy and who within the company can access it.
 With carefully demarcated data, you know where to channel your security resources and you won’t have irrelevant data to squeeze into your database space.

 Segregating data based on its sensitivity is crucial.
 The same should be done to the people in your company.
 You need to create distinct levels of access that are reserved for specific personnel on merit and rank.
 When specific persons are in charge, it’s easy to keep threats at bay.
 Segregating here dictates that a designated person needs to have access to a given security level and nothing more.
 In essence, people from one segment data area shouldn’t have access to another segment or department.

 Dynamic data masking entails masking sensitive data on transit such that unauthorized persons on the other end cannot fathom or make anything of it.
 It’s more like encrypting your data such that authorized persons are the only ones with an idea of what’s being relayed.